Claude Ponti: Career

-The birth of his daughter, Adèle, in 1985, was the trigger for his career as children's author.
-At first, his works were only for his child, but after Gallimard editor Geneviève Brisac saw his boards, Adele's Album got instantly published in 1986.
-Brisac later went on to be a publisher for L'École des loisirs, where Ponti followed her, and where nearly all of his books have been published, from that point onward.
-Adèle Ponticelli has since become a podcast producer for Le Monde, and continues to play active roles in her father's work, with the two hosting a fiction podcast for the Arte Radio podcast network.
+The birth of his daughter, Adèle, in 1985, marked the beginning of his career as a children’s author.
+His earliest works were created for his daughter.
+In 1986, after Gallimard editor Geneviève Brisac reviewed his work, L’Album d’Adèle was published.
+Brisac later became a publisher at L’École des loisirs, where Ponti subsequently published most of his books.
+Adèle Ponticelli later became a podcast producer for Le Monde and has collaborated with her father on projects, including a fiction podcast produced for ARTE Radio.

 Many illustrators, including Claude Ponti in 2000 and 2001, created original artwork for Françoise Mouly and Art Spiegelman's Little Lit children's book anthology.
 Mouly and Spiegelman's Toon Books have published some of Ponti's work, starting in 2012.
 That same year, Ponti and Spiegelman, along with Lorenzo Mattotti, drew a six-handed lithographe illustration together, at the Salon du livre.

 In 2009, with some friends, Ponti created Le Muz (later renamed La Venture - Le Muz), an online virtual museum and voluntary association, which displays children's works from across the world, as well as aids and announces many real-life events revolving around child art, and projects by Claude Ponti and other artists, educators, psychologists and researchers.
 Le Muz's mission statement is “To valorise the creativity of children and their works, as well as collect and broadcast them” and that “Children's works should be visible, preserved, valued, accessible to everyone, children and adults, anytime and anywhere in the world”.
 As of 2025, Le Muz has over eighty people listed as having helped contribute to its founding and/or continued development, and its site hosts nearly 5000 artworks by children.